dimitri-feniou/Trustpilot_api/readme.md

    * Static forder countains styles.css
    * Templates  countains index.html for the render of homepage ('http://127.0.0.1:8000/')

-   * main.py: code to lauch the api on localhost
+   * main.py: code to lauch the api on localhost and begin the scrap of reviews on the chosen category
-   * preprocessing.py: to remove all emoji and html tags during after the scrap in API
+   * functions.py: to remove all emoji and unnecessary spaces after the scrap in API
-   * model.py: load the pre-train, fine-tuned model of sentiment analysis used in API
+   * model.py: load the pre-train, fine-tuned model of sentiment analysis used in API - used with "camembert_sentiment_anal.pt"
-   * scrap.py: Trustpilot scrap category using in API
   * CSV folder <br>
-    * datasets with french reviews of all categories of the website Truspilot.
+    * Dataset with french reviews of all categories of the website Truspilot.
 We use this dataset to train the model
  * Exemples_model Folder
    * Countains the trainning in the dataset Truspilot
    * Predictions is a notebook for testing the accuracy of the model prediction on dataset